Ragdoll Cats and Dogs

 It would be best to introduce cats and dogs like you would introduce them to other new cats.
 As a quick summary:

-- Introduce the new pet into a safe room in your home that is closed off.
+Introduce the new pet into a safe room in your closed-off home.
 Give the new pet 1-2 weeks to adjust to the smells of your home.
 Use a large playpen if you don’t have a suitable separate room.

 You must remember that any pet coming into a home with existing pets needs time to feel secure in its surroundings.
-These pets are strangers at this stage and need to be able to get used to the idea of being around other animals.
+These pets are strangers at this stage and need to be able to get used to being around other animals.

 Once they’ve had time to adjust (which you can aid with scent swapping – swapping blankets belonging to both pets between them), you can install a barrier and allow the pets to meet without getting to each other physically.